sixuanhan/nuggets/IMPLEMENTATION.md

 		randomly pick a number in [0, NRxNC-1] to be the gold drop coordinate if the coordinate does not represent an empty room spot in mainGrid continue
+		if we are not down to the last pile randomly pick a number in [1, goldRemaining/2] to be the number of nuggets dropped on that coordinate else
+			drop all remaining nuggets
-		randomly pick a number in [1, goldRemaining/2] to be the number of nuggets dropped on that coordinate store the (coordinate, numberOfNuggets) information in nuggetsInPile change the empty room spot in mainGrid to '*' decrement goldRemaining by numberOfNuggets
+		store the (coordinate, numberOfNuggets) information in nuggetsInPile change the empty room spot in mainGrid to '*' decrement goldRemaining by numberOfNuggets
 		decrement numPilesRemaining by 1

 #### `game_delete`: